SulmanHaider06/Ecommerce-Website/README.md

 Node.js and Composer are installed on your machine.

 Notes
-The project uses Axios for making API requests between the React frontend and Laravel backend.
+This project uses Axios for making API requests between the React frontend and Laravel backend.

 If you encounter issues, ensure your environment is set up correctly (MySQL, Node.js, Composer).